darylvitas/template-v1/CONTRIBUTING.md

 ## Pull Request Process

 1. Fork the repository.
+2. Keep repository clean.
-2. Commit your changes to your fork.
+3. Commit your changes to your fork.
-3. Submit a pull request.
+4. Submit a pull request.
-4. Handle any feedback before the request is merged.
+5. Handle any feedback before the request is merged.
-5. Accept our sincere Thank You!
+6. Accept feedback positively!

 ## Code of Conduct